snyamahmoud/fsnd-linux-server-config/README.md

   - SSH on port 2200 (we moved it there in the step above)
   - HTTP on port 80 (we will run a webserver later)
-  - NTP on port 123 (explained in the next step)
+  - NTP on port 123 (network time protocol, explained in the next step)

   The ubuntu documentation of UFW is detailed enough to do this.
 You configure the firewall by calling